 - Craft a major to suit your particular interests with Environmental, Human Health, Secondary Teaching or an Individualized emphasis.

 - Off-campus summer and study abroad programs encouraged

 - Join the on-campus, environmental 'Shalom Club' to work on the campus garden and take trips around California with classmates.

-Common careers for biologists include teachers, researchers and environmental scientists.
-Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s level research.
+Common careers for biologists include teacher, researcher, lab coordinator and environmental scientist.
+Our graduates are also well-prepared for medical and graduate studies, including teacher credential programs, master’s and doctoral research.

 General Education Prerequisites

 |BIOL 332||Human Physiology||4|